Peshawari Kadhai Gosht Recipe

 Storage Suggestions

 Heat it well before serving.
-Add some water while reheating if the curry has thickened too much.
+Add some hot water while reheating if the curry has thickened too much.

 Peshawari Gosht is a flavorful mutton curry made in the Peshawar region which is now a part of Pakistan.
 This mutton curry is made using very few ingredients in a kadai (heavy bottom pan).
 Here is how to make it.